Appstle | Customer Retention vs Customer Acquisition for eCommerce - What to Focus On

 Why focus on customer retention?

-E-commerce businesses are shifting toward customer retention as a key driver of long-term success.
+e-Commerce businesses are shifting toward customer retention as a key driver of long-term success.
 But why the shift?
 Let’s break it down:

 1. Fortress against competition: The eCommerce market is a fiercely competitive market, where customers can easily switch allegiances.
 Prioritizing retention maintains a crucial competitive advantage.
 A loyal customer base becomes a fortress against the allure of rival brands.